China's steel futures rise on production limits, iron ore extends losses

 Reuters

-BEIJING, Aug 13 (Reuters) - China's steel futures picked up on Tuesday, rising as much as 2.5%, as some steel mills began to limit production on the back of recent price falls and an expected softening in demand.
+BEIJING, Aug 13 (Reuters) - China's steel futures picked up on Tuesday, rising as much as 2.9%, as some steel mills began to limit production on recent price falls and an expected softening in demand.

 "Some steel firms have reached the breakeven levels and have been actively limiting production," said Richard Lu, senior analyst at metals consultancy CRU Group'sBeijing office.

-The most-traded iron ore contract on the Dalian Commodity Exchange, for January delivery, extended losses but held in a tight range.
-It was down 0.9% at 620.0 yuan a tonne as of 0215 GMT.
+The most-traded iron ore contract on the Dalian Commodity Exchange, for January delivery, was trading within tight range and picked up for the first time in August.
+It closed up 0.4% at 628 yuan.

 Port stocks of seaborne iron ore across China stood at 122.5 million tonnes as of August 11, after rising for almost a month, weekly data tracked by SteelHome consultancy showed.